|

 The

-Circulator is the easy to improve circulation and eliminate
+Circulator is the easy to improve circulation and

-those dead zones, that promote algae growth.
+promote algae growth.
 It can be

-somewhat resistant to sanitizers, especially biguanide.
-I
+somewhat resistant to sanitizers,

-suggest that you treat with sodium bromide and shock
+you treat with a shock

 treatment, upon opening.
 While this particular bacterium